 There are approximately 34,000 students, 5,000 faculty, and 7,000 staff at the University of Pittsburgh.
 Our mission is to create a digital environment that they can all freely, independently, and easily access.

-Learn about the big ideas in digital accessibility.
-Explore common mistakes that create barriers to access for people with disabilities and high-level strategies for inclusion.
+Learn about the big ideas in digital accessibility and explore common mistakes that create barriers to access for people with disabilities and high-level strategies for inclusion.

 Report a Barrier

 The University is committed to providing an environment free from barriers.
-Use the form to notify the University of any accessibility barriers you encounter so we can assess the issue and promptly respond to the problem.
+Use the Report a Barrier form to notify the University of any accessibility barriers you encounter so we can assess the issue and promptly respond to the problem.